About the Web Accessibility Standard

 This overview is informative only and doesn't constitute part of the New Zealand Government Web Accessibility Standard.
 It's subject to change without notice.

-Effective 01 July 2013, the New Zealand Government Web Accessibility Standard (the Standard) replaces the Technical section of the New Zealand Government Web Standards 2.0.
+Effective 01 July 2019, the New Zealand Government Web Accessibility Standard 1.1 (the Standard) replaces the Web Accessibility Standard 1.0.

 - ‘must’ signifies that the defined course of action is absolutely required

 - ‘must not’ defines a course of action that must absolutely be avoided